Shubhangi-S/supplychain_bot/Chatbot_Technical_Design_Summary.md

 4. The user asks a question.
 5. The backend checks for a match in predefined hardcoded queries.
 6. If matched, a pre-written response is returned.
-7. If unmatched, the query is sent to GPT-4 with a Cayu-specific system prompt.
+7. If unmatched, the query is sent to GPT-4 with a AI startup-specific system prompt.
 8. GPT-4’s response is relayed to the frontend.
 9. All processing happens locally, with no external infrastructure.